-- Envelope: Check the condition of the fabric, and that there are no tears that would prevent the flight. - Parachute/Deflating system: Pull the parachute line to release all the Velcro fasteners, making sure it closes properly afterwards and the line works freely. - Karabiners: Screw gates all closed. - The passengers may now be loaded.
+- Envelope: Check the condition of the fabric, and that there are no tears that would prevent the flight.

+- Parachute/Deflating system: Pull the parachute line to release all the Velcro fasteners, making sure it closes properly afterwards and the line works freely.

+- Karabiners: Screw gates all closed.

+- If not done earlier (and only when the balloon is stable), passengers can be loaded.
+If applicable, use the door to permit passengers to get on board (See 4.14).
+As much as possible, distribute the room available in an even way among passengers.
 The pilot should ensure that each passenger has a handhold and that they have sufficient room.
 Once the passengers are aboard then they should be briefed (See 4.8.2 passenger briefing).